frogsfrogs/frogsfrogs.github.io/booking-info.md

 **Location + Miscellaneous**
 - I am based in Brooklyn NYC, on Munsee Lenape land.
-- I work at a private studio near Broadway Junction in Brooklyn NYC, on Munsee Lenape land.
-I may also take some appointments at a private studio near Myrtle-Wyckoff.
+- I work at a private studio near Broadway Junction.
+Address will be shared after appointment is confirmed.
-- I tattoo 2 days/week, usually mon/tue/wed + fri, very occasionally on Sunday.
-I do not take appointments on Saturdays.
+- I do not take appointments on Saturdays.
 - I have a small friendly dog who will be present during the tattoo.
 I am very sorry if this prevents you from booking with me due to allergies or other dog issues, unfortunately I usually cannot leave him at home while I work unless it is a very short tattoo.
-- Broadway Junction studio is street level there is 1 step into the doorway and we have a big piece of wood that can be used as a ramp, Myrtle Wyckoff studio is on the 2nd floor, up 3 half flights of stairs.
+- Broadway Junction studio is street level there is 1 step into the doorway and we have a big piece of wood that can be used as a ramp.
 <br>
 <br>